 - Three individuals of your choosing must complete Personal Potential Index (PPI) evaluation reports to be submitted with your PASS application.

 - A 2×2” passport size photo (mailed directly to the program coordinator)

-- A one page narrative stating your reasons for interest in pursuing advanced training in the dental specialty of endodontics (mailed directly to the program coordinator)
+- A one page narrative stating your reasons for interest in pursuing advanced training in the dental specialty of endodontics.
+The narrative should include a specific statement of why you are interested in the Advanced Post Graduate Endodontic Program at UTHSC Memphis. (mailed directly to the program coordinator)

 - An on-site interview is required prior to acceptance into the Program.
 All interviews will occur at the UTHSC College of Dentistry in Memphis, Tennessee.
-Interested applicants are encouraged to visit the UTHSC College of Dentistry Campus and Post Graduate Endodontic facilities prior to a formal invitation for an interview.
+The program utilizes a rolling interview process that allows individuals with special interest in our program to visit and interview informally prior to the application deadline.
+Interested applicants are encouraged to visit the UTHSC College of Dentistry Campus and Post Graduate Endodontic facilities prior to a invitation for a formal interview.
 All formal interviews will involve one-on-one and/or group meetings with faculty members and residents current enrolled in the Program.
 Special attention is given to the applicant’s demeanor, professionalism, collegiality, team participation and interest in endodontics.

 In general, to be considered for the UTHSC Post Graduate Endodontic Program, an applicant must have (or will) earned a DDS, DMD, or equivalent degree, compiled at least a “B” coursework average, and rank in the upper 50% of his or her graduating class.
 The following are among the factors considered when selecting interviewees for acceptance into the Program:

 - Motivations and goals

 - The interview